heckler1/ansible_playbooks/README.md

 All plays will run on CentOS 7 or Ubuntu 16.04.
 They require the sudo password to be set.
 This can be done at runtime with -K, or by setting the variable "ansible_become_pass".

-The Apache installs an Apache 2 Server with self-signed HTTPS.
+The Apache role installs an Apache 2 server with self-signed HTTPS and a strict TLS configuration.

 The common role performs the following tasks: